Wang Xing

-Wang Xing (王兴; born 18 February 1979) is a Chinese businessman, who co-founded Meituan and has been serving as chief executive officer of Meituan since January 2010.
-He previously served as chief executive officer of Fanfou from 2007 to 2010.
+Wang Xing (王兴; born 18 February 1979) is a Chinese businessman, who co-founded Meituan and has been its CEO since January 2010.
+He was CEO of Fanfou from 2007 to 2010.

 Early life and education

 Wang Xing was born in 1979 in Longyan, Fujian, China.

 Wang received a bachelor's degree in electronic engineering in 2001.
 He enrolled in a PhD program in computer engineering at the University of Delaware from 2001 to 2004, but dropped out with a master's degree in computer engineering.

 Business career

 After leaving the University of Delaware, Wang returned to China to launch his business career.
 In his first technology startup, Wang along with a couple of friends, tried to create a Chinese version of the then-social networking site Friendster.
 His first such site was called Duoduoyou (兜兜友; lit.
 'Pocket–Pocket Friends'), targeting students in various Chinese universities.
 After Duoduoyou failed to take off, he started Youzitu (游子图; lit.
-'Traveller's Map') to serve Chinese students abroad but the site eventually ceased operation.
+'Traveller's Map') for Chinese students abroad but the site eventually ceased operation.

 In 2005, Wang created a Chinese version of Facebook called Xiaonei (校内网; lit.
 'Inside-Campus Net').
 The site was a hit but Wang had to sell it off due to financial problems.
 The new owners re-branded the site, renamed Renren (人人网; lit.
 'People–People Net').

 In 2007, Wang created a Chinese version of Twitter called Fanfou (饭否; lit.
 'Dinner or Not').
 It was China's first big microblogging site but was soon shut down by the government over politically sensitive content.
 It was eventually permitted to reopen but by then, other Chinese microblogging sites like Sina Weibo and Tencent Weibo had entered the market and captured substantial market share.

 In 2010, Wang established the Chinese group-buying site Meituan, which was based on the business model of Groupon.
-Meituan was hugely successful and merged with Dianping in 2015.
+Meituan merged with Dianping in 2015.